scottx611x/CSCI-S-40/Lecture/Lectures.md

 - VPN Tunneling:
   - Tunnel: router to router VPN
   - Transport: Host to router VPN
+  - TUNNELING:
     - Olden days we used to lease a physical line between two places, but that became expensive
-  - Nowadays we use  VPN routers
+    - Nowadays we use VPN routers at two locations
+    - Encrypted point to point connection
+    - Uses IPSEC or something similar to beable to send data over the internet to the next VPN and have it remain encrypted
+  -